COVID-19 has changed the world of business for good, and for most of us that means remote work.

 Many employees might not even think twice about it, but you should have security measures in place when it comes to company data.

 While most employers will have had to come with some form of process for keeping business secrets safe, you have to do your part.

-That means using a password manager to keep your logins secure, a VPN to keep your internet connection safe, and locking your laptop or screen every time you move away from your workspace.
+That means using a password manager to keep your logins secure, a reputable VPN to keep your internet connection safe, and locking your laptop or screen every time you move away from your workspace.

 If you’re discussing highly sensitive information over the phone or in a conference call, make sure that you have enough privacy.